bibixx/solar-system/README.md

-# solar-system
+# Solar system
-A model of the Solar System in a scale
+Solar System made entierly in CSS.
+No line of JS whatsoever.

+Features:
+* Possibility to zoom in and out
+* Possibility to change time duration